ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 #### Command options
 {: #create-glb-pool-options}

 - **--json**  The JSON file or JSON string used to describe a GLB pool.
+Required.
   - The required fields in JSON data are `name`, `origins`, `check_regions`:
     - `name`:a short name (tag) for the pool.
     - `origins`:a list of origins within this pool.